DesignerNeha011/T-shirt-Mockup/README.md

 ## About MockupDaddy.com

-At [MockupDaddy.com](https://www.mockupdaddy.com/), we believe in empowering creativity with high-quality mockups that meet the demands of modern design and marketing.
+At MockupDaddy, we believe in empowering creativity with high-quality mockups that meet the demands of modern design and marketing.
 Our mission is to provide accessible, reliable, and versatile tools that help you make an impact.

 ---